Apollo013/DotNet_Communications_Pipes/README.md

 # DotNet_Communications_Pipes
-A few console apps demonstrating both anonymous and named pipe communication
+A .Net solution containing a few console apps that demonstrate both anonymous and named pipe communication

 ---